In this review guide, let's check out the Streamlight TLR 7 A Flex compact weapon light.

 The Fix Is Here!

-And now... the NEW TLR 7A Flex has completely fixed this issue! the upgraded toggle switch allows the shooter to have a better thumb placement on the light activation by pressing down and it also allows for better recoil management.
+And now... the NEW TLR 7A Flex has completely fixed this issue! the upgraded toggle switch gives the shooter better control with the firing hand and the support hand.

 Based on testing, the high switch is our favorite as it sits higher for better finger reach & feels more tactile.